-- Grand Grape Celebration gives you a chance to meet winemakers, attend wine tasting seminars and best of all consume a five-course gala dinner at the Majestic Yosemite Hotel.
+- Vintner's Holidays give you a chance to meet winemakers, attend wine tasting seminars and best of all consume a five-course gala dinner at the Ahwahnee Hotel.

-- Taste of Yosemite is when food takes center stage.
-You can meet renowned chefs, go to cooking demonstrations and enjoy a fabulous five-course dinner.
+- Yosemite Chefs' Holidays are when food takes center stage.
+You can meet renowned chefs, go to cooking demonstrations and enjoy fabulously coursed dinners.